 - over-the-counter decongestant sprays

-- leukotriene modifiers (Singulair)
+- leukotriene modifiers (such as Singulair)

 Best Air Purifiers for Cat Allergies

+If you have a severe cat allergy, you should consider finding a new home for your pet.
 Once a cat is removed from the environment, it can take several weeks or months for allergens to dissipate.